bernieplug/eepelican/content/blog/definitive-guide-keywords.md

 How much of a priority is this?
 What counts as a keyword in the first place?
 Where do I put keywords?
 How do I know which keywords to use?

-These are all questions you might be asking yourself, and to start with an answer right off the bat - it’s a very high priority.
+These are all questions you might be asking yourself, and to start with an answer right off the bat—it’s a very high priority.
 On the Internet in general, but especially on Amazon, if your product doesn’t show up on the results for a related search, you’re not making sales.
 It’s as simple as that.
 Keywords get you that discoverability.

 You probably know this and a little more if you’ve read our three-part series on Amazon SEO.
 If not, you can find [part 1](https://efficientera.com/blog/2015/08/part-one-amazon-seo-getting-started.html), [part 2](https://efficientera.com/blog/2015/08/part-two-amazon-seo-product-listing.html), and [part 3](https://efficientera.com/blog/2015/09/part-three-amazon-seo-sales-potential.html) here.